Home » Spirit » Midlife Crisis In Women A Personal Reflection

 Things went along for fifteen years, nip and tuck, touch and go.
 And then there was the second midlife crisis, the one when I was 55.
 I didn’t actually think of this event as being a midlife crisis per se.

-It was Leo who called it that.
+It was my then-husband Leo who called it that.
 As in “Susan is having a mid life crisis … that’s why she wants to divorce me.”
 I have to say the second midlife crisis has been more momentous in terms of trajectory change than the first.
-Although the awareness of mortality which came with the first crisis was bad enough, my second midlife crisis has brought with it awareness of horizons worse, as they say, then death.
+Although the awareness of mortality which came with the first crisis was bad enough, my second midlife crisis brought me new fears beyond dying.

-The second midlife crisis arrived for the opposite reason as the last one.
-The first one, it was because the doctor said I was unwell.
+The first midlife crisis happened in part, because the doctor said I was unwell.
 The second came because the doctor told me I was in good health!
 I had been preparing, or expecting, a somewhat early death for a long time.
 And I went to my check up and the doctor seemed to be thinking that I was going to be around for the long term, baring unforeseen circumstances.
 Decades, even.

 Some Things Are Even Worse Than Getting Old

 Although the awareness of mortality which came with the first midlife crisis was bad enough, my second midlife crisis has brought with it awareness of things even worse than getting old.
 Things like being married to Leo for 30 or maybe even 40 more years.
-Because now, after so long a time had passed, I continued in good health.
 That good health was like a shining gift from the universe.
 And it could be turned into dross.
 All I had to do was keep doing what I was doing.

 Midlife Crisis or Midlife Wake Up Call?

-It was still a crisis.
-And in my own heart, I had to deal with my disillusionment about the loss of some of my few prestige points of this world: married for almost 30 years.
-It didn’t matter to neighbors or coworkers that my marriage was hellish.
+I had to deal with my disillusionment about the loss of some of my few prestige points of this world: married for almost 30 years.
+It didn’t matter to neighbors or coworkers that my marriage was, for me at least, awful.
 The prestige was the same.
 Since then I have come to know that many people live in the proverbial “marriage of convenience.”

-But Leo really shouldn’t have been surprised, especially since our marriage was only convenient for him, and for me, it was a grinding and unending inconvenience on many levels.
+But Leo really shouldn’t have been surprised, especially since our marriage was only convenient for him.
+For me, it was an unending inconvenience on many levels.

 Letting Go of the Kids’ Happiness and Thinking of Your Own for a Change?

 Midlife crisis in a woman of 55 can be tough.
-There are things like realizing that you have been being taken for a ride for decades and that you should have done something about it a long time ago.
+There are things like wondering if you should have done something about it a long time ago.
 There’s the thought that you’re too old to fix the mistakes that you made.
-And the fear that you are unable to take care of yourself because now you are alone and the idea that you are almost too old to work.
+And the fear that you are unable to take care of yourself because now you are alone and the what about the idea that you are might soon be too old to work.
 What if your health fails?
 Are you still pretty?
 Maybe … maybe not?
 How pretty do you have to be at 55?
 Disasters lurked around every corner.

 Then again, what if none of the imagined disasters happens?
 Then you’re worrying for nothing …